-The Arenal volcano in La Fortuna is an incredible beautiful volcano with its perfectly symmetrical shape.
-The strato volcano is built upon layers of ash, rock and lava with a height of 1633 meters.
+The Arenal volcano in La Fortuna is an incredibly beautiful volcano with a perfectly symmetrical shape.
+The Strato volcano is built upon layers of ash, rock and lava with a height of 1633 meters.
 When you’re in La Fortuna, you have to add some of the Arenal volcano hikes to your itinerary.
-Exploring the hiking trails in Arenal volcano national park are some of the Costa Rica destinations you can’t miss!
-The Arenal volcano Park is one of the most beautiful, if not the most beautiful Volcanic National Parks in Costa Rica.
-It’s super interesting to explore the lava fields, see different vantage points of Arenal volcano and learn about the geological and biological points of interest in this area.
-In this complete guide you will find the best Arenal volcano hikes including our experience hiking to the Arenal volcano summit!
+Exploring the hiking trails in Arenal Volcano National Park are some of the Costa Rica destinations you can’t miss!
+The Arenal Volcano Park is one of the most beautiful, if not the most beautiful Volcanic National Parks in Costa Rica.
+It’s super interesting to explore the lava fields, see different vantage points of Arenal volcano, and learn about the geological and biological points of interest in this area.
+In this complete guide, I will share the best Arenal volcano hikes including our experience hiking to the Arenal volcano summit!

 Arenal volcano facts

-Arenal volcano is the most popular and well recognised volcano in Costa Rica.
-Standing at 1633 meters height with a crater diameter of 140 meters, this beautifully symmetrical shaped strato volcano is the heart and main attraction of the Arenal volcano national park.
-The volcano is considered in resting phase, however the last eruption was in 1968.
+Arenal Volcano is the most popular and well-recognized volcano in Costa Rica.
+Standing at 1633 meters in height with a crater diameter of 140 meters, this beautifully symmetrical-shaped strato volcano is the heart and main attraction of the Arenal Volcano National Park.
+The volcano is considered in the resting phase, however, the last eruption was in 1968.
 Geologically, Arenal volcano is considered a young volcano and it is estimated to be less than 7500 years old.

-Best time to do the Arenal volcano hike
+What is the best time to do the Arenal volcano hike?

 Arenal volcano hike

-There are several hiking trails that can give you a beautiful perspective on Arenal volcano in La Fortuna.
-You will go through rainforest, walk over the lava fields from previous eruptions and pass some incredible vantage point of Arenal volcano.
 If you’re looking for an adventurous but risky hike to the summit of Arenal volcano, then keep in mind that it’s illegal.
 However, there are loads of guides in La Fortuna that are willing to lead you to the crater at your own risk.
-Below an overview of the Arenal volcano hikes.
+Below is an overview of the Arenal volcano hikes.